sbechara/introduction_to_engineering/Chapter9/Chapter9.md

 > Question 9.3: Now here is the beauty of MATLAB!
 > For this question, lets consider the preceding example, but this time, redefine x to be from x = 1 to x=999 equally spaced by 1.
 To accomplish this, you should only have to modify two numbers in your script.
 After running it, you have now created a fun array with 1000 entries!
 Using this and what you know about MATLAB what is the function value evaluated at x = 257?

 That is the beauty of MATLAB!
 You can change one or two numbers, and re-run your script without having to do much work.
-If you struggled with Question X above, it is ok!
+If you struggled with the question above, it is ok!
 If you are struggling than you are learning!
 But you also need to figure out a plan to make sure that you learn this material.
 It is critical to being a successful MATLAB programmer.

 ## MATLAB Functions for Working With Arrays